privacyidea/privacyidea-credential-provider/doc/configuration.rst

 To use WebAuthn, it is required to configure **two_step_hide_otp** and either of the other **two_step_send** options to trigger a challenge!
 NOTE: CURRENTLY SUPPORTS ONLY A SINGLE CONNECTED FIDO2 DEVICE.
 IF MORE THAN ONE DEVICE IS CONNECTED, THE "FIRST ENUMERATED" WILL BE USED, WHICH IS A NON-DETERMINISTIC SELECTION!
 NOTE: AFTER YOU ARE PROMPTED TO TOUCH YOUR SECURITY KEY, IT IS NOT POSSIBLE TO CANCEL THE OPERATION.
 EVENTHOUGH THERE IS A CANCEL BUTTON, THE CONTROL IS TRANSFERED TO THE DEVICE UNTIL THE OPERATION IS COMPLETED!
+NOTE: WINDOWS HELLO IS NOT SUPPORTED BECAUSE THE UI CAN NOT BE RENDERED IN LOGON/UNLOCK SCENARIOS.

 **webauthn_link_text**